-In preclinical mouse models designed to test the safety of CTX001, gene-edited HSCs maintained the ability to engraft long term and to differentiate into multiple lineages.
+In preclinical mouse models designed to test the safety of exa-cel, gene-edited HSCs maintained the ability to engraft long term and to differentiate into multiple lineages.
 Toxicology studies revealed no significant findings and no difference in the biodistribution of edited cells compared to controls.
-Finally, no off-target activity was detectable for the CTX001 guide RNA after assessing over 5,000 homology-based sites and over 2,000 homology-independent sites.
+Finally, no off-target activity was detectable for the exa-cel guide RNA after assessing over 5,000 homology-based sites and over 2,000 homology-independent sites.